 9. Classical

 Classical music, rooted in centuries of tradition, offers compositions with intricate melodies and harmonies.
-From the Baroque to the Contemporary period, classical music is performed by orchestras, ensembles, and soloists.
+From the Baroque to the Contemporary period, classical music is performed by orchestras, and soloists.
 It emphasizes formal structures and artistic expression, creating timeless masterpieces that resonate across generations.

 10. Pop